gromacs/gromacs/docs/user-guide/mdp-options.rst

       :mdp:`rcoulomb` to accommodate for the size of charge groups and diffusion between neighbor list updates.
-This, and the fact that table lookups are used instead of analytical functions make :mdp:`Reaction-Field-zero` computationally more expensive than
+This, and the fact that table lookups are used instead of analytical functions make :mdp-value:`coulombtype=Reaction-Field-zero` computationally more expensive than
       normal reaction-field.

    .. mdp-value:: Shift

       Analogous to :mdp-value:`vdwtype=Shift` for :mdp:`vdwtype`.
 You
-      might want to use :mdp:`Reaction-Field-zero` instead, which has a similar potential shape, but has a physical interpretation and has better energies due to the exclusion correction terms.
+      might want to use :mdp-value:`coulombtype=Reaction-Field-zero` instead, which has a similar potential shape, but has a physical interpretation and has better energies due to the exclusion correction terms.